iamkat/palaeoplasticene/README.md

 [More about STUDIOTOPIA](https://www.studiotopia.eu "Studiotopia Website")

 Palaeoplasticene is realised through the STUDIOTOPIA programme, hosted by [Ars Electronica](https://ars.electronica.art/digitalhumanism/en/studiotopia/), which facilitates artists hosting scientists-in-residence and examines art-science collaborations.
 STUDIOTOPIA is Co-funded by the Creative Europe Programme of the European Union.

+## Feature list

+### Done

+- Basic Frontend
+- Login/Logout mechanics
+- Data and file upload for a single experiment
+- Database

+### To do

+- User account management (profile page, account settings)
+- Manage multiple experiments (experiment data and files)
+- Upload mutliple files (with Drag & Drop)
+- and a lot more to come...